AlexsLemonade/refinebio-docs/docs/main_text.md

 The primary way we identify samples is by using the sample title, denoted by `refinebio_title`.
 Harmonized metadata fields (see the [section on harmonized metadata](#refine.bio-harmonized-metadata)) are noted with a `refinebio_` prefix.
+The `refinebio_source_archive_url` and `refinebio_source_database` fields indicate where the sample was obtained from.
 If there are no keys from the source data associated with a harmonized key, the harmonized metadata field will be empty.
 We also deliver submitter-supplied data; see below for more details.
+**We recommend that users confirm metadata fields that are particularly important via the submitter-supplied metadata.**
+If you find that refine.bio metadata does not accurately reflect the metadata supplied by the submitter, please [file an issue on GitHub](https://github.com/AlexsLemonade/refinebio/issues) so that we can resolve it.
+If you would prefer to report issues via e-mail, you can also email [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org).

 ### TSV files

 In metadata TSV files, samples are represented as rows.
 The first column contains the `refinebio_title` fields, which match the header/column names in the gene expression matrix, followed by refine.bio-harmonized fields (e.g., `refinebio_`), and finally submitter-supplied values.
 Some information from source repositories comes in the form of nested values, which we attempt to "flatten" where possible.
-Note that some information from source repositories is redundant--ArrayExpress samples often have the same information in "characteristic" and "variable" fields--and we _assume_ that if a field appears in both, the values are identical.
+Note that some information from source repositories is redundant--ArrayExpress samples often have the same information in `characteristic` and `variable` fields--and we _assume_ that if a field appears in both, the values are identical.
 For samples run on Illumina BeadArray platforms, information about what platform we detected and the metrics used to make that determination will also be included.

 Columns in these files will often have missing values, as not all fields will be available for every sample included in a file.